How to Win and Fund Government Contracts: A Complete Guide

 How to Bid on Government Contracts

 Begin by writing a capability statement.
-This document includes a thumbnail sketch of your business and makes a brief statement about your past performance.
-Your goal in this document is to give the contract agent an idea of your company’s scope and ability to execute a contract, plus alleviate any concerns.
+This document includes a thumbnail sketch of your business and a brief statement about your past performance.
+Your goal in this document is to give the contract agent an idea of your company’s scope and ability to execute a contract and alleviate any concerns.

 - Request for Quotation (RFQ) – You are not making an offer.
 You send information and a quote.